Two often-overlooked elements have a significant impact on both individual leaders and organisations.

 Too often, programme evaluations are imprecise and unhelpfully constructed.
 Participants will be asked, for example, to record how they felt about an instructor’s classroom performance as a whole, regardless of that instructor’s strengths and weaknesses.
 Our survey analysis indicates that a more granular approach would garner more positive results for the programme overall.
 Each module should be audited on its own, in tandem with course delivery rather than as an afterthought.

 Additionally, evaluations should be geared towards assessing impact, not impressions.
 Rather than asking how a participant felt about the programme, evaluations should determine whether a specific module offered useful takeaways.
-Only then can feedback be channeled into productive, targeted improvements.
+Only then can feedback be channelled into productive, targeted improvements.

 It is crucial that top managers be involved in the design and delivery of leadership development programmes, despite the difficulties of securing their highly sought-after time and attention.
 Senior executives are invaluable repositories of organisational knowledge, though they themselves may be unaware of it.
 If they can be persuaded to share their wealth of expertise with learning providers, the resulting programmes will be far more enriching for participants.
 Our experiences with corporate clients have proven this time and time again.
 Ideally, three to five executives should be included in the process, each representing different business areas so as to provide a well-rounded array of expert knowledge.